 How will the base rate increase affect your landlords?

-The base rate has increased again to 4.5% - but what does this mean for your landlords and supply in the private rented sector?
+The base rate has increased again to 5% - a bigger increase than anticipated and the 13th in a row - but what does this mean for your landlords and supply in the private rented sector?

-The base rate has increased from 4.25% to 4.5% - the 12th increase in 18 months.
+The base rate has increased from 4.5% to 5% - the highest rate since 2008.
 The base rate is what banks across the UK use to set their interest rates on borrowing.
 This therefore affects mortgage interest payments for property owners - including landlords.
-The higher the base rate, the more money landlords and homeowners hand over to cover their mortgage interest rate costs.
+The base rate increase intends to help lower inflation - but the higher the base rate, the more money landlords and homeowners hand over to cover their mortgage interest rate costs.

 Buy-to-let investors on fixed-rate mortgages normally have a two or five-year agreement.
 That means that, until their agreement ends, they're safe from any price increases.